noitcudni/google-search-console-bulk-url-removal/readme.md

 6. Click on **Load unpacked extension . . .** and load the extension.

 ## Usage
 1. Create a list of urls to be removed and store them in a file.
-All urls are separated by \n.
-See [How to Extract a List of All URLs Indexed by Google for Your Website](https://cognitiveseo.com/blog/5714/69-amazing-seo-bookmarklets-to-supercharge-your-internet-marketing/#1-2) for an easy way to get all links from a website from Google Search results.
+See below for format.
 2. Go to Google's Search Console formerly known as Google's Webmaster Tools. (https://search.google.com/u/1/search-console)
 4. Click on Removals on the left panel.
 5. Click on  "Choose File" button to upload your csv file.
 It wil start running automatically.